function-x-design/smd-to-th/README.md

 - **Dedicated VCC and GND Pins** Top row is always VCC and Bottom is GND
 - **Decoupling Capacitor** Ability to a decoupling capacitor on board and use a jumper wire to your ICs Vcc pin
 - **Output Capacitor** Ability to add output capacitor as well in-even the is Vout Pin.
 Be sure to cut pad in the middle to decouple the VCCs (see above capacitors)
-- **SOT23-6 Component Support (more to come):** The breakout boards are designed to accommodate SMD components of these sizes.
 - **Cost-Effective:** SMD components are generally cheaper than their through-hole counterparts.
 - **Fits on Perfboards:** You can also use these breakout boards on perfboards for more permanent projects.